Mar 15, 2017 2:00 PM:

 Aluminum Extrusion Framing Systems

-Complete framing systems are available from a number of manufacturers, such as, 80/20.
-Bosch, and Item.
+Complete framing systems are available from a number of manufacturers, such as, 80/20 and Bosch.
 These are great for prototyping unfinished designs as they are infinitely adjustable and the parts can be reused.
 They have slots to attach or slide other parts anywhere along their length.
 Connector styles include standard bolts, slot nuts, right angles, gussets, joining plates, slides and angle adjustment, or they can be drilled through and bolted as you would aluminum tubing.
 The framing members are very strong, but heavier that standard aluminum square tubing.
 The connectors tend to be the expensive parts.

 Other Construction Techniques